Mark Engebretson

 Mark Engebretson, DMA, Northwestern University (born 1964, California) is a saxophonist and composer.
 His music combines computer music and live performance, the latter usually performed on saxophone.

 Biography

 Engebretson was born in California and raised in Alexandria, Minnesota.
 His family later moved to North St. Paul, Minnesota.
 His father, a retired doctor, is also a saxophonist as well as a clarinettist.
 Engbretson attended St. Olaf College for a year before transferring to the University of Minnesota.
-He is currently Associate Professor of Composition and Electronic Music at the University of North Carolina at Greensboro and director of the Alice Virginia Poe Williams Electronic Music Studio at that university.
+He is currently Professor of Composition and Electronic Music at the University of North Carolina at Greensboro and director of the Alice Virginia Poe Williams Electronic Music Studio at that university.
 He is a member of Red Clay Saxophone Quartet and was formerly a member of the Vienna Saxophone Quartet.
 Aside from Northwestern University, he also studied at the University of Minnesota and the Conservatoire de Bordeaux.
 His teachers have included Frederick Hemke, Jean-Marie Londeix, M. William Karlins, Pauline Oliveros, Marta Ptaszynska, Michael Pisaro and Jay Alan Yim.